Saint John, U.S. Virgin Islands: Colonization and settlement

-The Danish West India Company resettled St. Thomas in 1671, and an African slave market is established in 1673.
+The Danish West India Company resettled Saint Thomas in 1671, and an African slave market was established in 1673.
 Saint John was claimed as a part of the British Leeward Islands in 1684 when it was leased to two English merchants from Barbados, yet they were removed by Governor Stapleton.
-It was uninhabited when 20 Danish planters came over from St. Thomas in 1717, and the island was claimed again by Denmark in 1718.
+It was uninhabited when 20 Danish planters came over from Saint Thomas in 1717, and the island was claimed again by Denmark in 1718.
 They grew sugar cane, cotton, and other crops.
-Annaberg sugar plantation was built in 1731, and became one of the island's largest sugar producers by the 1800s.
-By 1733, there were 109 plantations on the island, 21 of which are producing sugar.
+Annaberg sugar plantation was built in 1731, and became one of the island's largest sugar producers by the 19th century.
+By 1733, there were 109 plantations on the island, 21 of which were producing sugar.
 The islands were made a crown colony in 1754, and the British relinquished their claims to the island to the Danish in 1762.

 The 1733 slave insurrection on St. John started when a small group of slaves entered Fort Frederiksvaern, on Fortsberg Hill in Coral Bay, with cane bills concealed within bundles of wood.
 The slaves, led by those formerly from Akwamu, overpowered and killed 5 of the 6 soldiers within the Danish fort.
 Firing the fort's cannon, the signal was given for the start of a six-month revolt, which only ended when French troops were brought in from Martinique.

 Instead of submitting to captivity and slavery, more than a dozen men and women, including Breffu, one of the leaders, shot and killed themselves before the French forces reached them.

 Moravian Brethren built the first church at Emmaus in 1749.
 Cruz Bay was established in 1766, and includes The Battery.

-By 1804 the slave population reached a peak of 2,604.
-Denmark emancipated the slaves in 1848, and by 1850 many of the plantations were abandoned.
-By 1901 Saint John's population was 925, and the last sugar factory ceased operation in 1908.
-Between 1845 and 1945 the population declined by 70%.
+By 1804, the slave population reached a peak of 2,604.
+Denmark emancipated the slaves in 1848, and by 1850, many of the plantations were abandoned.
+By 1901, Saint John's population was 925, and the last sugar factory ceased operation in 1908.
+Between 1845 and 1945, the population declined by 70%.